TonyK922/MySpaceVimConfig/README.md

 - This repo is used for store my spacevim config file.
 - filemanager is changed to nvim-tree.lua
 - Treesiiter will enable highlight while open a file.

+- ctags cscope and etc.. were installed first.